improbable-research/keanu/docs/current_docs/tensors.md

 * shape (the length in each dimension).

 Tensors can be added, subtracted, multiplied and more with each other.
-It wouldn’t be very useful if you could only operate on tensors of the same shape, fortunately you can perform broadcasting.
+It wouldn’t be very useful if you could only operate on tensors of the same shape; fortunately you can perform broadcasting.

 ### Tensor and Scalar